Books with a Child Protagonist (Bildungsroman Novels)

 The Book Girls Say…

 Although it’s written for a younger audience, this beautifully crafted 400-page novel will be equally eye-opening for adult readers.
-The author also wrote Golden Boy, one of the popular books from our Africa reading list.
+The author also wrote Golden Boy, a popular book mentioned in our Africa reading list.

 The Island of Worthy Boys book cover